The Financial Technology Law Review: USA

-Since 2015 the CFTC has exerted regulatory control over virtual currencies as commodities under the Commodity Exchange Act that can be purchased on the cash or spot market or through initial coin offerings (ICOs).
+Since 2015, the CFTC has exerted regulatory control over virtual currencies as commodities under the Commodity Exchange Act that can be purchased on the cash or spot market or through initial coin offerings (ICOs).
 The CFTC exercises its general anti-fraud and manipulation enforcement authority over virtual currencies under the authority of the Commodity Exchange Act.
-Summarising its position, LabCFTC, the CFTC's fintech group released 'A CFTC Primer on Virtual Currencies' in 2017 and the CFTC has taken numerous enforcement actions against bad actors in the virtual currency markets.
-Additionally, federal courts have upheld the CFTC's interpretation that virtual currencies are commodities within its regulatory jurisdiction.
+Federal courts have upheld the CFTC's interpretation that virtual currencies are commodities within its regulatory jurisdiction.

 New York State has created its own regulatory regime for virtual currencies and requires anyone engaging in any of the following to obtain a special licence called a BitLicense: virtual currency transmission; storing, holding or maintaining custody or control of virtual currency on behalf of others; buying and selling virtual currency as a customer business; performing exchange services as a customer business; or controlling, administering or issuing a virtual currency.
-Since the BitLicense was first required in 2015 until the end of 2019, the New York Department of Financial Services issued fewer than 25 BitLicenses.
+Since the BitLicense was first required in 2015 until the end of 2020, the New York Department of Financial Services issued 26 BitLicenses.

-State and federal governments will continue to develop rules and regulations as the digital asset industry matures.
-It can be expected that federal agencies will issue new and revised rules as their understanding of cryptocurrency, security tokens and blockchain technology evolves.
-The SEC and CFTC may also turn to Congress in order to request expanded powers to account for the vast changes occurring in the industries they regulate.
-Lawmakers are already becoming increasingly active as over 20 pieces of legislation will be considered by Congress in 2020, covering a wide range of digital asset and blockchain policy.
-It remains to be seen whether the US can strike the proper balance of protecting the public without pushing investment in the technology to other jurisdictions.
+While Wyoming and New York are at the forefront of developing a clear digital asset regulatory framework.
+Other states and the federal government will continue to develop rules and regulations as the digital asset industry matures.
+It can be expected that federal agencies will issue new and revised rules as their understanding of cryptocurrency, security tokens and blockchain technology evolves, which is increasingly needed to create alignment with the interpretive letters issued by the OCC.
+The SEC and CFTC may also turn to Congress to request expanded powers to account for the vast changes occurring in the industries they regulate.
+It remains to be seen whether the United States can strike the proper balance of protecting the public without pushing investment in the technology to other jurisdictions.
 Industry participants need to continue working together with experts to avoid running afoul of rules or regulations in the increasingly complex and rapidly evolving regulatory environment.

 Other new business models